 Bone and Soft Tissue Tumors Program

 We know that it can be unsettling to learn that your child has a tumor.
-The nationally ranked Children’s Orthopaedic Center is home to one of the nation’s largest programs for children with bone and soft tissue tumors.
+The nationally ranked Jackie and Gene Autry Orthopedic Center is home to one of the nation’s largest programs for children with bone and soft tissue tumors.
 Our experts are renowned for their expertise in treating tumors and saving children’s limbs.

-Your child receives care at Children’s Hospital Los Angeles, one of the five best children’s hospitals in the country, according to U.S. News & World Report.
+Your child receives care at Children’s Hospital Los Angeles, one of the top children’s hospitals in the country, according to U.S. News & World Report.
 More than 93% of families who receive care here recommend us to their family and friends.